-Following the exploration of algebraic relationships by Fermat and Descartes, the first theorem, not yet proved, was being formulated.
-The idea behind this theorem is that every polynomial of degree NEq.
-1.11 has at least one root, which may be written as the product of the root and a second polynomial of degree of N-1.
+Following the exploration of algebraic relationships by Fermat and Descartes, the first theorem was being formulated by d'Alembert.
+The idea behind this theorem is that every polynomial of degree N(Eq.
+1.10) has at least one root.
+This may be written as the product of the root and a second polynomial of degree of N-1.
 By the recursive application of this concept, it is clear that every polynomial of degree N has N roots.
-This result is known as the Fundamental Theorem of Algebra:
+Today this result is known as the Fundamental Theorem of Algebra:

 Every polynomial equation p(z) = 0 has a solution in the complex numbers.
 As Descartes observed, a solution z = a implies that p(z) has a factor z - a.
-The quotient is then a polynomial of one lower degree. . . .
-We can go on to factorize p(z) into n linear factors.
+The quotient is then a polynomial of one lower degree. ...
+We can go on to factorize p(z) into n linear factors.43

-$$q(z) = \frac{p(z)}{z - a}$$
+$$q(z) = \frac{p(z)}{z-a}$$